How Investors Can Grab Better Returns for Finance Using the Zacks ESP Screener

 The Zacks Expected Surprise Prediction, or ESP, works by locking in on the most up-to-date analyst earnings revisions because they can be more accurate than estimates from weeks or even months before the actual release date.
 The thinking is pretty straightforward: analysts who provide earnings estimates closer to the report are likely to have more information.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Citigroup (C) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $2.04 a share 15 days away from its upcoming earnings release on October 12, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Ares Capital (ARCC) earns a #3 (Hold) 29 days from its next quarterly earnings release on October 26, 2021, and its Most Accurate Estimate comes in at $0.45 a share.

-Citigroup's Earnings ESP sits at 14.29%, which, as explained above, is calculated by taking the percentage difference between the $2.04 Most Accurate Estimate and the Zacks Consensus Estimate of $1.79.
-C is also part of a large group of stocks that boast a positive ESP.
+Ares Capital's Earnings ESP sits at 1.61%, which, as explained above, is calculated by taking the percentage difference between the $0.45 Most Accurate Estimate and the Zacks Consensus Estimate of $0.44.
+ARCC is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.